ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 - Why do I have to apply for graduation?

-Since students progress through their program at their own pace, applying for graduation is the only way to let the university know when you intend to graduate.
-It then affords the university time to review your progress, submit any necessary adjustments, prepare your diploma and forward your information to the Commencement Office for inclusion in the ceremonies. - How do I know when I'm ready to graduate?
+Since students advance through their program at their own pace, applying for graduation is the only way to notify the university of your intended graduate term.
+This allows the university time to review your academic record, make any necessary adjustments, prepare your diploma and forward your information to the Commencement Office for inclusion in the ceremonies. - How do I know when I'm ready to graduate?

 One of the best tools to track your progress in your program is the GPS degree audit, which combines your declared program's requirements with your course registration and final grades.
-You can find your audit by logging into FlashLine and clicking on the “Student” tab; the GPS Audit and Plan is on the dashboard. - How soon can I apply before the deadline?
+You can find your audit by logging into FlashLine and clicking on the “Student” tab; the GPS Audit and Plan is on the dashboard. - I forgot to apply to graduate, and the date has passed.
+What should I do?

 Definitions